NunoSempere/nunosempere.github.io/ESPR-Evaluation/Write-up.md

 Finally, one their three Organization Case Studies (Arbital) is now a failed project, but this doesn't change my mind much, because learning that a sparky person who attended CFAR founded a project to improve some aspect of the world didn't give me much information to begin with.

 ### A note on perverse incentives
-To the extent that OpenPhilantropy prefers these and other weak forms of evidence *now*, rather than stronger evidence two-three years later, OpenPhilantropy might be giving ESPR perverse incentives.
+To the extent that OpenPhilantropy prefers these and other weak forms of evidence *now*, rather than stronger evidence two-five years later, OpenPhilantropy might be giving ESPR perverse incentives.
 Note that with 20-30 students per year, even after we start an RCT, there must pass a number of years before we can amass some meaningful statistical power (see the power calculations).
 On the other hand, taking a process of iterated improvement as an admission of failure would also be pretty shitty.

 The questions designing a RCT poses are hard, but the bigger problem is that there's an incentive to not ask them at all.
 But that would be agaist CFAR's ethos.